-If you’re looking for a delicious and hearty dinner recipe, then our Shakshuka with feta cheese And quail eggs is the answer!
+If you’re looking for a delicious and hearty dinner recipe, then my Shakshuka with feta cheese and quail eggs is the answer!
 This North-African recipe gives major exotic vibes.
 It’s truthfully a wonderful culinary experience, even more so if you’re not familiar with this type of cuisine.

-This exotic shakshuka with feta and quail eggs is mighty good!
-A classic dish of poached eggs with an exotic twist.
-It’s a great breakfast recipe but you can also have it at lunch, or dinner.
-However, since we’re talking about a dish that originates in North-Africa, we feel that you might need a few pointers to get it just right!
+This shakshuka with feta and quail eggs is a great breakfast recipe but you can also have it at lunch, or dinner.
+However, since we’re talking about a dish that originates in North Africa, I feel that you might need a few pointers to get it just right!

 For example, this shakshuka with feta cheese and quail eggs recipe calls for many ingredients you likely already have in your kitchen.
-Nevertheless, to really get the warmth, savory flavor, you’ll need to cook your spices beforehand.
-Toasting and grinding your spices will make a huge difference, so be sure to do that with the coriander, cumin and fennel seeds!
+Nevertheless, to really get the warmth, savory flavor, you’ll need to toast your spices beforehand.
+Toasting and grinding your spices will make a huge difference, so be sure to do that with the coriander, cumin, and fennel seeds!

 Of course, if you dislike having seeds in your food, you can always switch to ground spices.
 Oh, and you must absolutely use smoked paprika instead of the regular one.
-Trust us, the difference is considerable and the taste is divine!
+Trust me, the difference is considerable and the taste is wonderful!

 Shakshuka With Feta Cheese And Quail Eggs